petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/exercise-run-liferay-and-elasticsearch-using-docker.md

    docker run -it --memory 9g --name liferay --publish 8080:8080 --volume $(pwd)/dxp:/mnt/liferay [$LIFERAY_LEARN_PORTAL_DOCKER_IMAGE$]
    ```

+   If you're using Liferay 7.3, replace the version in the command above.

    !!! tip
        The above command assumes the `elasticsearch` container's IPv4 address is `172.17.0.2`.
 If it isn't, replace it with the correct value.